-8. Trial: May 21, 2012 at 9:00 a.m.
+6. Trial: July 28, 2014 at 9:00 a.m.

-The parties estimate that this case will take two days to try.
+The parties estimate that this case will take one to two days to try.

 Trial shall be to a jury of seven and shall be bifurcated.
 This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved his claims.
 If the jury find that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.